retro-react/retro-react/README.md

 A retro-themed UI library for React that provides 10 unique components to easily build user interfaces with a nostalgic vibe.
 The library includes components such as buttons, containers, inputs, boxes, cards, text, modals, progress bars, chips, and alerts.

+Expect more components to be added in the near future!
+If you have any suggestions for new components or features, feel free to open an issue [here](https://github.com/retro-react/retro-react).

 ## Demo

 You can view the demo of the library and its components [here](https://retro-react.github.io/retro-react/).